kosli-dev/secure-sdlc-process-template/content/process/ssdlc/process/code_review.md

 * We prefer real time reviews with pair or ensemble programming
 * We use pull requests to document reviews in github
 * We protect the `main` branch in each repository
+* We record the pull requests in Kosli and control/monitor that no runtime workload is missing PR attestations